 After trekking through the very humid rain forest for about an hour, the reward is 2 gorgeous waterfalls.
 The lower falls has a sparkling pool to cool off in and you can even climb up the rocks to jump off.
 Since the Nauyaca Waterfalls are located in the South Pacific, hikers can hear toucans calling, monkeys howling and may even spot a sloth or two along the way.

 If you don’t feel like hiking, you can take a horseback riding tour or the 4×4 truck to the waterfalls.
 But the hike is much cheaper at $9 USD per person for the entrance and it’s a very good sweaty workout!

 Manuel Antonio National Park

-Though Manuel Antonio is the smallest national park in Costa Rica, the infrastructure and trails are perfect for anyone who wants to experience an easy and convenient hike.
+Though Manuel Antonio is the smallest national park in Costa Rica, the infrastructure and trails are perfect for anyone who wants a decent walk.
 With excellent signage, nicely laid out platforms and well chosen view points, hiking Manuel Antonio National Park is a must.

 Rincon de la Vieja National Park

 This is one of our favorite national parks in Costa Rica: Rincon de la Vieja.
-It consists of a large active volcano, part of the Guanacaste mountain range with a plethora of hidden gems inside.
+It consists of a large active volcano, part of the Guanacaste mountain range.

 Though it may not seem like it as Guanacaste has dry, arid weather, this national park has everything from the “hot” end of the spectrum: boiling mud pots and hot springs to the “cool” end of the spectrum: over 30 year round rivers and many waterfalls.
 With easy to moderate trails in the national park, visitors can experience the wonders of the Rincon Volcano area.